taylorbf/mcluhan-js/README.md

 ### Open-Source Debt

-There's no reason to reinvent the wheel.
 McLuhan.js makes use of several existing JavaScript libraries for specific effects and events.
-THANK YOU to these creative coders.
+There's no reason to reinvent the wheel. **Thank you** to these creative coders:

 [theNewAesthetic.js](http://nickbriz.com/thenewaesthetic/) by Nick Briz